kapfenho/iam-deployer/README.markdown

  |_|\__,_|_| |_| |_| /_/(_)  \__,_|\___| .__/|_|\___/ \__, |\___|_|
                                        |_|            |___/
 ```

 ### Identity and Access Management Deployer

 Automagical deployments of Oracle Identity and Access Management.
 Don't
 spend your lifetime on installations that take longer that your annual
 vacation!

+This project simplifies the deployment of Oracle Identity and Access
+Management.
+However, a knowledge of the Oracle software and the original
+documentation is essential for using and installing the components!

+**This README is not a subsitiute for the Oracle installation guides!**

+__Read those guides before and then continue.__

 ### Software Required